hknguyen20/nd00333-capstone/README.md

 ## Dataset

 ### Overview
 This is the Heart Failure Prediction Dataset taken from Kaggle [link here](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
-It consists of 11 features and 1 target (HeartDisease: 1,0)
+It consists of 11 features and 1 target (HeartDisease: 1,0).
+It's worth noting that the dataset is slightly unbalanced, with 508 1's (Heart disease) and 410 0's (Normal).

 ### Task
 The task is Classification, with the HeartDisease target: 1 is patient having heart disease and 0 is not having.
 As there are relatively few features, I will use all 11 of them.
 Description of the features as taken from Kaggle: